-It was great to see those of you who were able to get to the BBQ at Mafeking.
+It was great to meet some of you who were able to get to the BBQ at Mafeking over the summer.
 We’re excited that there is plenty of interest for outdoor activities and higher awards.
 We’re looking forward to getting to know more people around the district and to come along to as many events and meeting nights as we can.

-As we said when we introduced ourselves, this is your section and we’re just here to facilitate so don’t be shy if you want to get on with things – just let us know what you’re up to and we will help to spread the word.
+As we said when we introduced ourselves, this is your section and we’re just here to facilitate so don’t be shy if you want to get on with things, just let us know what you’re up to and we will help to spread the word.
 We’re looking to you to provide the ideas, momentum and organisation – we’re just here to help.

 A message from our new District Scout Network Commissioners: